-PR-05 Lead & Responsible Agencies - 91.300(b)
+PR-05 Lead & Responsible Agencies 24 CFR 91.300(b)

-1. Agency/entity responsible for preparing/administering the Consolidated Plan
+1. Describe agency/entity responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source

 The following are the agencies/entities responsible for preparing the Consolidated Plan and those responsible for administration of each grant program and funding source.